 Most cases result from indirect trauma 5, especially high-speed motor vehicle accidents.
 Spontaneous dislocations can also occur, these are typically anterior and occur in young men 2.

-The injury can be broadly categorised into two types:
+The injury can be broadly categorized into two types:

 - two-to-three times more common

 - potentially more serious because of the possibility of damage to mediastinal structures (e.g. great vessels, trachea, esophagus, etc.) as a result of posterior displacement of the medial clavicle head.

 Bilateral dislocations are easily missed on plain film imaging, a rare however necessary consideration, best demonstrated on cross sectional imaging 7